General Info – summary

 Distribution & Ecology

-These Trees are often associated with Mopane woodlands (Colophospermum mopane) and are widespread in Limpopo – north of the Soutpansberg e.g., hot mineral springs in Tshipise (Chipisi).
-These hot springs also provide a refuge for swallows.
-The trees also occur in Mapungubwe National Park.
-These plants are scattered in Mpumalanga.
-Beyond SA, they occur in eastern Botswana, Zimbabwe, Mozambique, northern Namibia, Tanzania, Kenya, and into tropical Africa.
-They do well in mixed deciduous woodlands and are often found in soils that are sandy and granitic (an igneous rock that develops underground when silica rich molten rock cools).
-Trees usually occur at low altitude in dry, hot areas and are often associated with Colophospermum mopane.
+These Trees are often associated with Mopane woodlands (the mopane plant Colophospermum mopane) and are widespread in Limpopo – north of the Soutpansberg e.g., hot mineral springs in Tshipise (Chipisi).
+These hot springs provide a refuge for swallows.
+The trees also occur in Mapungubwe National Park (boarding Zimbabwe) and are scattered in Mpumalanga.
+Beyond South Africa, they occur in eastern Botswana, Zimbabwe, Mozambique, northern Namibia, Tanzania, Kenya, and into tropical Africa.
+Plants do well in mixed deciduous woodlands and are often found in well-drained soils that are sandy and granitic (an igneous rock that develops underground when silica rich molten rock cools).
+Trees usually occur at low altitude in dry, hot areas.
 Birds eat the Fruit, and many animals browse the Leaves.

 Ethnobotany

 The Wood is soft and of little use to man.
 Planted Seeds are quick growing and achieve the best results.
 Reports suggest that the Stem may have some anti-cancer properties.
-This plant is easy to grow from seeds.
-Local medicine makes some use of it.
+Some use of plant parts are used in Local medicine.

 References